DIY Barbie Dream Doll House

 Originally published: April 10, 2015

 In our home, summer vacation officially started last February when Dindin finished her homeschooling PACEs.
-But it wasn’t only until late last month (March) that we thought of our perfect summer project–a Barbie dream house.
+But it wasn’t only until late last month (March) that we thought of our perfect summer project–a DIY Barbie dream doll house.
 After all, we all love Barbie in the house.

 The main color theme is pink and the motif is flowers and butterflies.
 It may not be Pinterest-worthy, but it sure did make my daughters happy. 😀

 - Doll house cost: Less than P500 and lots of love

 - Construction time: About 4 hours including painting.
 The embellishment time will vary, depending on what you will add

 Many of you know that Dindin has quite a collection of Barbie dolls, accessories, and doll furniture.
 But we don’t have a doll house.
 I went to the internet and looked for a doll house that I can order online and found one at Toys R Us USA.